GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 To create an extension, you assemble some resources -- a manifest, JavaScript and HTML files, images, and others -- that constitute the extension.
-For development and testing, you can load these "unpacked" into Chrome using extension developer mode.
-Once you are happy with your extension, you can package it and distribute it to users.
+For development and testing, you can load these "unpacked" into Chrome using [extension developer mode][devmode].
+Once you are happy with your extension, you can [package it and distribute it to users][cws-publish].

 ### How do users get extensions? {: #getting-extensions }

-Most Chrome users get extensions from the Chrome Web Store.
+Most Chrome users get extensions from the [Chrome Web Store][cws].
 Developers across the globe publish their extensions in the Chrome Web Store where they are reviewed and made available to end users.

 {% Aside %}

-Some organizations use enterprise policies to install extensions on their user's devices.
+Some organizations use [enterprise policies] to install extensions on their user's devices.
 These extensions may either be fetched from the Chrome Web Store or hosted on the organization's web servers.
 {# TODO: See XXX for info on the capabilities and limitations of self hosting. #}